GaiusSensei/SCP-TCG/Rulebook/Chapter 3 - Game Proper.md

 B. The active player returns all of their Personnel and Item cards back to their Site.
 C. Any player may now use any cards that has the "Opportunity: Protect Site" keyword.
 D. When the player advances to the next phase, any effects that has a trigger condition during the "end of the Protect Site Phase" are triggered.
+E. The active player passes the turn to the inactive player to their left (clockwise turn order).